femitubosun/wander-task/README.md

 ## Running the App

+### Production

-- Clone the project: `git clone git@github.com:femitubosun/wander-task.git`
+- Clone the project: `git clone git@github.com:femitubosun/wander-task.git femi-wander-task`
+- Change into the dir `cd femi-wander-task`
-- While the Docker Engine is running on your local machine, run `docker compose up`
+- While the Docker Engine is running on your local machine, run `npm run docker:up` or `npm run docker:up:silent`
 - The api is active on `http://localhost:3000/Search`

 ### Sample Request